Telugu literature: Tenali Ramakrishna

-The post-Prabandha Period (1600-1850)
+The post-Prabandha Period (1600–1850)

 Kasula Purushottama Kavi

 Kasula Purushottama Kavi was a Telugu poet who lived during the late 18th century (fl.
 CE 1798).
 He hailed from the Diviseema area of Krishna District, Andhra Pradesh and was a court poet of the then-Raja of Challapalli, Yarlagadda Ankineedu Prasad I (r.
 1792–1819) of the Challapalli Samasthanam and possibly of his father as well.
 Purushottama Kavi is recognized for composing literary works in Telugu consisting of one hundred poetic stanzas, known as satakams.
 Kasula Purushottama Kavi is known for composing the Andhra Nayaka Satakam on Srikakula Andhra Mahavishnu Kasula Purushottama Kavi also composed Hamsaladeevi Gopala Satakam, Manasa Bodha Satakam, Bhakta Kalpadruma Satakam, and Venugopala Satakam.

 Mulugu Papayaradhya

 Mulugu Papayaradhya, also known as Mulugu Papayya or Sangameswara Sastry, (1778 – 1852) was a Telugu and Sanskrit scholar, preceptor, translator, and writer, known for his translation of the Devi Bhagavatam from Sanskrit into Telugu and for being the preceptor and court poet of the Raja of Amavarati, Vasireddy Venkatadri Nayudu.
 Mulugu Papayaradhya was born to Viranaradhya and Akkamba.
 He is known to have written more than a hundred works in Telugu and Sanskrit.
 He was titled as Abhinava Kalidasa.
-He was a Veera Shaivite acharya (preceptor).
+He was a Veera Saivite acharya (preceptor).

 Mulugu Papayaradhya is regarded as the first poet to translate the Devi-Bhagavata Purana into Telugu.
 From the more than hundred works he wrote, Kalyanacampu, Ekadasivratacampu, Aryasati, Sivastotra, and Vedantasarasangraha are among the more prominent works.
 Papayaradhya also wrote the Ahalya Sankrandana Vilasamu.